Rhaenyra Targaryen: Character background

-Fire & Blood
+The Princess and the Queen / Fire & Blood

-Born 97 years after Aegon's conquest, Rhaenyra was the only living child of King Viserys I Targaryen and his first wife, Queen Aemma Arryn, after the death of her infant brothers.
+Born 97 years after Aegon's Conquest, Rhaenyra was the only living child of King Viserys I Targaryen and his first wife, Queen Aemma Arryn, after the deaths of her infant brothers.
 She was known as the youngest dragonrider, claiming Syrax when she was seven years old and developed a close relationship with her father.
-Rhaenyra was also enamored by her uncle, Daemon Targaryen, known as the Rogue Prince.
+Rhaenyra was also enamored by her uncle, Daemon Targaryen, a rebellious figure known as the Rogue Prince.
 At one point, Rhaenyra was hailed as the 'Realm's Delight' due to her physical beauty.

 Following the death of her mother and brother Baelon during childbirth, Viserys is left without a son, and names Rhaenyra as his heir to the Iron Throne and the Seven Kingdoms and the Princess of Dragonstone.
-She is wed to the son of Corlys Velaryon and Rhaenys Targaryen, Laenor Velaryon; however, it is a marriage of convenience to strengthen the ties between the two houses as Laenor is homosexual and Rhaenyra is romantically interested in the kingsguard Criston Cole.
-She later has an affair with the knight Harwin Strong with whom she has three bastard sons, Jacaerys, Lucerys, and Joffrey, all of them claimed as legitimate sons of Laenor.
+She is wed to the son of Corlys Velaryon and Rhaenys Targaryen, Laenor Velaryon; however, it is a marriage of convenience to strengthen the ties between the two Houses as Laenor is homosexual and Rhaenyra is romantically interested in the Kingsguard member Criston Cole.
+She later has an affair with the knight Harwin Strong with whom she has three bastard sons, Jacaerys, Lucerys, and Joffrey, all of whom were claimed as legitimate sons of Laenor.

 After Laenor's death, Rhaenyra wed her uncle Daemon and had two sons, Aegon and Viserys, and a stillborn daughter named Visenya.
 Rhaenyra vowed for her son Lucerys' claim to the Velaryon seat of Driftmark; however she was rebuffed by councilmen and Velaryon kinsmen alike on the validity of his claim due to suspicion that he was the bastard son of Harwin Strong.
 Viserys has the tongues of the men cut out.